North America | Global

 Toolpath Filter in CNC Milling Machine Control Software

-But what about the option of using a smoothing feature on the milling machine itself?
-In the case of DATRON’s HSC Pro software, there is a proprietary smoothing toolpath filter that works on a totally different basis.
-Instead of removing points and losing tolerance on your part as with the smoothing in CAM, this toolpath filter adds points within the tolerance set in the CAM.
-The machine also calculates to five decimal places (metric) giving a more accurate surface.
+But what about using a smoothing feature on the milling machine itself?
+That’s available with DATRON’s next and HSC Pro software.
+They have a proprietary smoothing toolpath filter that works on a totally different basis.
+Instead of removing points and losing tolerance on your part as with the smoothing function in CAM, the toolpath filter adds points within the tolerance set in the CAM.
+The machine also calculates to five decimal places (metric) to provide a more accurate surface.
 By adding points and increasing the read ahead of the machine, you don’t have to worry about losing detail while creating a smooth finish.
 The DATRON smoothing toolpath filter also monitors the jerk.
 Monitoring the jerk of the motors ensures a smooth machine motion while eliminating excess stress on the machine at high feed rates.

-The results (above right) of using the PefectCut toolpath filter within the DATRON HSC Pro control software.
+The results (above right) of using the toolpath filter in the DATRON HSC Pro control software.

-The PerfectCut toolpath filter or smoothing function within the milling machine control software has a significant effect of surface finish.
+The toolpath filter within the milling machine control software has a significant effect on the surface finish.

-So in conclusion, running a smoothing toolpath filter in the machine you are able to have faster calculation time from your CAM along with a more accurate part requiring less optimization in the CAM software.
+So in conclusion, by running a smoothing toolpath filter in the machine, you get faster calculation time from your CAM, along with a more accurate part requiring less optimization in the CAM software.
+For more machining and programming tips, explore our blog.

 Recommended Products